 It takes so much more than a field of willing mushers and excited sled dogs to run the Iditarod, and the Iditarod depends on a hardworking force of volunteers and supporters to raise the necessary money all year around.
 Our race sponsors supply more than \$2 million in cash donations and/or goods and services.
 A semi-annual raffle is held as well as an IditaRider Musher Auction, where bidders place bids of \$850-\$7,500 on entered mushers to ride in their sled at the Anchorage ceremonial start for the first 11 miles.
+(In 2021, the ceremonial start will not take place due to COVID-19 safety precautions.)
 Iditarod gift shops in the Anchorage and Wasilla area sell Iditarod merchandise year-round.
 Merchandise is also sold at the Alaska State Fair and on other special occasions during the year.

 Race headquarters are set up in Anchorage in 2021 to disseminate information and race standings to the public.
-Volunteers man each of the 20 plus checkpoints, including some who spend their vacations on the trail.
+Volunteers man each of the checkpoints, including some who spend their vacations on the trail.
 A complex communications net covers the course, offering logistical support, emergency communications and an information source for race officials.
+The

-The Iditarod Air Force is a fleet of small, privately-owned bush planes flown by volunteers that shuttle dog food and mushers' supplies to each checkpoint, moving veterinarians and race officials up and down the trail, and more.
+Iditarod Air Force is a fleet of small, privately-owned bush planes flown by volunteers that shuttle dog food and mushers' supplies to each checkpoint, moving veterinarians and race officials up and down the trail, and more.
 A group of veterinarians from around the U.S. and the world take time out from their busy practices to assist with canine care duties along the trail.
 Trailbreakers on snowmachines precede the field, cutting, marking and packing trail in windswept areas, trying to give each team a safe path to follow.